Riesz transform on exterior Lipschitz domains and applications: Reverse inequality for the Dirichlet operator

 Recall that $p_t^D(x,y)$, $p^N_t(x,y)$ and $p_t(x,y)$ denote the heat kernels of $P_t^D=e^{-t\LV_D}$, $P^N_t=e^{-t\LV_N}$ and $P_t=e^{-t\LV}$, respectively.
 Recall also that it follows from the maximal principle that for all $x,y\in \overline{\Omega}$ and $t>0$

 The following Littlewood-Paley equivalence is a special case of \cite[Theorem 4.3]{kvz16}, i.e., by taking $s=1$ and $k=1$ there.
-Note that although the main result of \cite{kvz16} focuses on an exterior domain outside a smooth convex obstacle, \cite[Theorem 3.1 \& Theorem 4.3]{kvz16} works however on general domains, as only a Gaussian upper bound for the heat kernel is needed; see also \cite[\S IV.5.3]{ste70}.
+Note that although the main result of \cite{kvz16} focuses on an exterior domain outside a smooth convex obstacle, \cite[Theorem 3.1 \& Theorem 4.3]{kvz16} works however on general domains, as only a Gaussian upper bound for the heat kernel is needed (see \cite[Theorem 3.1]{dos02} for multiplier theorem in abstract setting); see also \cite[\S IV.5.3]{ste70}.

 \begin{theorem} (i) It holds for any $f\in C^\infty_c(\rn)$ and $1<p<\infty$ that

 (ii) For any $g\in C^\infty_c(\Omega)$ and $1<p<\infty$, it holds

 \end{theorem}